If you are wondering how to see who is watching your Twitch stream (on your desktop):

 Noticing patterns in your chat can help you identify regular viewers who come back to watch your streams often.
 These loyal followers are usually your biggest fans, and giving them some recognition can really strengthen your community.

 You might see familiar usernames pop up frequently or notice certain viewers engaging a lot in the chat.
 To show your appreciation, use tools like follower alerts or subscriber notifications.

 When someone follows or subscribes, give them a shout-out during the stream!
-This makes them feel valued and encourages others to participate more, creating a friendly and engaging atmosphere.
+This makes them feel valued and encourages others to participate more.
+It's your first job to earn revenue through your Twitch stream.

 Conclusion